syncfusion-content/xamarin-docs/Xamarin/Cards/Getting-Started.md

 ### SfCardLayout

-Initialize an card layout with card view as shown below,
+Initialize a card layout with card view as shown in the following code.

 {% tabs %}